 I am deeply immersed in all things networking, yet again.
 I regret the sparse posts, but there are a few things of note:

-It appears the the WYFR shortwave site in Okeechobee has been sold to the operators of WRMI (Radio Miami International).
+It appears the WYFR shortwave site in Okeechobee has been sold to the operators of WRMI (Radio Miami International).
 This is a good turn of events for shortwave broadcasting.
-WRMI programmed mostly to the Caribbean and were difficult to hear in these parts.
+WRMI was programmed mostly to the Caribbean and was difficult to hear in these parts.